howard-haowen/blog.ai/_posts/draft2021-07-17-StackEdit-makes-blogging-in-Markdown-easy-peasy.md

 ![StackEdit-snapshot.png](https://github.com/howard-haowen/blog.ai/raw/master/images/StackEdit-snapshot.png "StackEdit-snapshot.png")

-Now you can enjoy writing on **StackEdit**, and rest assued that all your local `.md` files will be synched with remote ones.
+Now you can enjoy writing on **StackEdit**, and rest assured that all your local `.md` files will be synched with remote ones.

 By the way, I found a trick for quickly embedding an image on **StackEdit**.
 Suppose you have an image file stored on **GitHub**, you can just copy that file name on **GitHub** and paste it on **StackEdit**.
 Take the image above for example, this is what you'll see: